thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 You can enable 3D far field representation with `--nf2ff-3d`.
 It will represent it for each watched frequency.

-You can also create an animated representation (`.gif`) of the far field evoluting through the frequency range with a unique color scale a unique size scale.
+You can also create an animated representation (`.gif`) of the far field evolving through the frequency range with a unique color scale a unique size scale.
 You just have to specify how many frames you want between the start frequency and the end frequency.
 The delay between each frame is 30ms but you can change it, for example reduce it if you have many frames :

 ```sh
 octave lpf.m --only-postprocess --nf2ff-3d --nf2ff-frames 50 --nf2ff-delay 10